I am Sara, or Sara-Jayne.

 The response our body and mind is sent to when it experiences anxiety, stress etc. is all about keeping us, or making us, safe.
 But we can show the system another way.
 Other ways.

-I had no idea what Kundalini Yoga as when I first stumbled into a Kundalini Yoga as Taught By Yogi Bhajan class several years ago as a highly-dysfunctional thirty something clad entirely in black lycra.
+I had no idea what Kundalini Yoga was when I first stumbled into a Kundalini Yoga as Taught By Yogi Bhajan class several years ago as a highly-dysfunctional thirty something clad entirely in black lycra.

 I joined expecting exercise and, instead, found an unhealthy obsession.
 It was all a bit odd, but I loved it.
 I have always loved weird.